 Changyou currently relies on its MMOG TLBB for a majority of its revenues and on its Web games DDTank and Wartune, for a significant portion of its revenues.
-Changyou launched TLBB in May 2007 and 7Road launched DDTank and Wartune in March 2009 and December 2011, respectively.
+Changyou launched TLBB in May 2007and 7Road launched DDTank and Wartune in March 2009 and December 2011, respectively.
 We cannot guarantee how long TLBB, DDTank and Wartune will continue to sustain their current levels of popularity.
-To prolong TLBB's and DDTank's lifespans, and to continue the initial success of Wartune, Changyou needs to continually improve and update them on a timely basis with new features that appeal to existing game players and attract new game players, and to market these new features.
+To prolong TLBB's and DDTank's lifespans, Changyou needs to continually improve and update them on a timely basis with new features that appeal to existing game players and attract new game players, and to market these new features.
 Despite its efforts to improve TLBB, DDTank and Wartune, the game players may nevertheless lose interest in these games over time.
 See "Risks Relating to Changyou's Business and Industry - Changyou may not be successful in operating and improving its games to satisfy the changing demands of game players."
 If Changyou fails to improve and update these games on a timely basis, or if its competitors introduce more popular games catering to its game player base, which, in the case of TLBB, could include games adapted from other novels written by Louis Cha, these games may lose their popularity, which could cause Changyou's revenues to decrease.
 Furthermore, there could be interruptions in the operation of TLBB, DDTank or Wartune due to unexpected server interruptions, network failures or other factors that could harm Changyou's reputation and prevent or deter game players from making purchases of virtual items, which could result in decreases in Changyou's revenues.
 Changyou does not maintain insurance policies covering losses relating to its technology infrastructure and Changyou does not have business interruption insurance.

-Changyou is not likely to sustain its recent growth rate.
+Changyou is not likely to sustain its recent growth rate; Changyou expects to sustain losses in the near term and may not be able to avoid future losses.